micropython/micropython/README.md

 support for `_thread` module (multithreading).
 Note that only a subset of Python 3 functionality is implemented for the data types and modules.

+MicroPython can execute scripts in source form or precompiled to bytecode, either from on-device filesystem or "frozen" into MicroPython executable.

-See the repository www.github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.
+See the repository http://github.com/micropython/pyboard for the MicroPython board (PyBoard), the officially supported reference electronic circuit board.

 Major components in this repository: